 You will have certain daily routines, like drinking coffee in the morning or relaxing with some TV in the evening.
 Sometimes, these routines can be triggers for you to smoke.
 This happens when your brain associates a habit or behaviour with nicotine.
 So, if you always smoke after dinner, you might find this a challenging time of day when you’re trying to quit.

-Another reason stopping smoking can be tough is due to something known as the ‘present bias’.
+Another reason quitting smoking can be tough is due to something known as the ‘present bias’.
 Naturally, you’re more motivated by short-term benefits.
 It takes a lot of patience and motivation to achieve longer-term goals.
 To quit, you have to push through the short-term struggle of cravings in order to get the longer-term benefits of quitting.

 How can you quit smoking for good?